rachelbaker/Font-Awesome-WordPress-Plugin/readme.txt

 == Changelog ==

-= 3l1 =
+= 3.1 =

 *   Updated font and CSS files to Font Awesome 3.1 release.
+(Thanks to @Taylor4484)
-* Updated urls to new Font Awesome URL
+*   Updated reference urls to new Font Awesome URL.
+(Thanks to @Taylor4484)
+*   Added build/icons.yml file for reference.
+(Thanks to @BFTrick)
+*   Updated reference PDF file with Font Awesome 3.1 icons.

 = 3.0 =